Dungeons 2: Plot

 The story line evolves around the Absolute Evil, fed up with the heroes of the Overworld constantly abusing his minions for experience points and stealing his gold, heads to the surface.
-Easily conquering the castle, the Evil is ambushed by the assembled heroes of the land and divided into three parts(the Ultimate Evil, the Chaotic Evil, the Corrupting Evil).
+Easily conquering the castle, the Evil is ambushed by the assembled heroes of the land and divided into three parts (the Ultimate Evil, the Chaotic Evil, the Corrupting Evil).

 Decades later, one of the Absolute Evil's parts, the Ultimate Evil awakens as a ghostly incorporeal version of himself, and with the aid of loyal minions, starts to rebuild his empire.
 On the way to punish the individual heroes and gain the alliance of other races, the Ultimate Evil learns of another faction fighting both the heroes and his own empire, the Demons led by the Chaotic Evil.
 Also appearing and sometimes hindering or helping the Evil are the undead and their enigmatic leader, the Corrupting Evil.
-The Corrupting Evil is also awakened by absorbing life of Barthas Snow, and leads undead army.
+The Corrupting Evil is also awakened by absorbing the life of Barthas Snow, and leads an undead army.
 The evil prophet leads three Evils to the Stones of Destiny and says that three Evils must be reunited as the Absolute Evil.
-The Corrupting Evil uses Barthas Snow as sacrifice for ritual of reunifying three Evils and the Absolute Evil is revived.
+The Corrupting Evil uses Barthas Snow as sacrifice for the ritual of reunifying three Evils and the Absolute Evil is revived.
 The army of three evils is allied under the control of the Absolute Evil and they totally erase remnants of the Alliance.

 Chaotic Evil

 The Chaotic Evil is the Ultimate Evil's archenemy and one of the Absolute Evil's parts.
 The player must rely on controlling minions with the Hand of Chaos.
 Named minions can be hired, levelled up and trained to be more powerful.
 The player must meet the needs of the minions in order to keep them happy, or they may disobey commands.
-Unlike the Ultimate Evil, Demons rely on magic (the horde relies on strength.)
+Unlike the Ultimate Evil, Demons rely on magic (the horde relies on strength).
 In campaign there are a few levels where the player can control the Demons, though in multiplayer there is always the option of using Demons (The Hand of Chaos controls the demons, as the Hand of Terror controls the Horde).

+Development

+Downloadable content

+Three paid DLCs and a free Halloween-themed DLC were released by Realmforge Studios for Dungeons II soon after the base game's launch.

+All four DLC titles are puns on the Game of Thrones TV show's name, and the titles of its source books.